Code-Institute-Submissions/DatumEight-Milestone1/README.md

 a lot of time was spent between StackOverflow and w3schools for troubleshooting and they were essential to solving issues

+https://css-tricks.com/ - this is an AWESOME resource for obscure CSS questions and is more explanatory that StackOverflow

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the value statement was copied from the L.L.
+Bean and modified some to fit the feel of the site.

 ### Media
-- The photos used in this site were obtained from ...
+owner pic, callout image, and diamond plate background are from a  free use image site called [PixBay](www.pixbay.com)

+warehouse image pulled from this article at  [Shopify](https://www.shopify.com/enterprise/international-warehouses-ecommerce-guide)

 ### Acknowledgements

-- I received inspiration for this project from X
+-Matt Rudge for the WhiskeyDrop website, without it this would have been much more difficult

+-the PeerCodeReview on slack provided me with a lot of examples of what the MS1 project should look like and helped me come up with my own ideas